+The Red Witch Drink is one that I love.
 I love a drink that calls for absinthe because it has such a shady (and undeserved) reputation.
 The spirit was banned in many countries a hundred years ago, even though it was wildly popular in France, because it was thought to cause hallucinations.
 It has since been proven to do no such thing, and any strange effects are more likely to have been caused by poisonous additives, with wormwood being the most likely culprit.
+Whilst the red witch drink doesn't exactly call for absinthe, the affect is similar.

 Absinthe can be difficult to find (and expensive), so this cocktail recipe is made with Pernod.
 This is another anise flavoured spirit from France, minus the wormwood.
 It’s part of the “pastis” family, which includes Sambuca, Ouzo, and Mastika.
 Pernod is made with star anise, coriander and mint, which you can taste through the base licorice flavour.